DFE-Digital/teacher-services-cloud/documentation/maintenance-page.md

 ## Update content
 There is a default message in `new_service/maintenance_page/html`.
 Customise it as required for the occasion.

+If the maintenance page message needs to be updated at any time during an incident
+- update maintenance_page/html/index.html in a new branch
+- push the new branch to github
+- rerun the *enable maintenance workflow* using the new branch

 ## Github token
 A user with write access to the repository must generate a token.